Jetstar: Foundation and early years

 In July 2006, Jetstar and Jetstar Asia were brought together under the "Jetstar" brand.
 Online bookings for both carriers were integrated into Jetstar.com.

 In July 2007, Qantas acquired an 18% stake in Vietnam's Pacific Airlines, to increase to 30% by 2010.
 The airline was relaunched on 23 May 2008 as Jetstar Pacific.

-On 1 August 2008, Jetstar announced that it had signed an agreement with the Northern Territory Government to make Darwin International Airport an international hub with plans for seven aircraft to be based in Darwin.
-Under the agreement, Jetstar would be required to base three aircraft at Darwin by June 2009, with a further four by June 2012, with the Northern Territory Government to provide $5 million to set up the hub and a further $3 million for promotion of the new routes.
-In December 2013, Jetstar announced that it would be closing the Darwin base in May 2014 and re-positioning the based aircraft to Adelaide.
-Flights to Tokyo via Manila were to be discontinued while services to Singapore would be operated by Jetstar Asia with Singapore-based aircraft.
-The base closure was attributed to cost-cutting measures by parent company Qantas as well as increased competition from the re-introduction of flights by Asian carriers into Darwin airport.
+In 2008, Jetstar signed an agreement with the Northern Territory Government to make Darwin International Airport an international hub with seven aircraft based there, with A$8 million from the Northern Territory Government.
+The Darwin base was closed in May 2014, with aircraft repositioned to Adelaide.
+Flights to Tokyo via Manila were discontinued, and services to Singapore were henceforth operated by Jetstar Asia with Singapore-based aircraft.
+The base closure was attributed to cost-cutting by parent Qantas and increased competition from the re-introduction Asian carriers' flights into Darwin Airport.

-On 28 April 2009, Jetstar commenced daily direct services from Auckland to the Gold Coast and Sydney.
-On 10 June 2009, Jetstar commenced domestic New Zealand flights between Auckland, Wellington, Christchurch, and Queenstown using Airbus A320 aircraft; services to Dunedin commenced later.
+In 2009, Jetstar commenced daily Airbus A320 direct services from Auckland to the Gold Coast and Sydney, and domestic New Zealand flights between Auckland, Wellington, Christchurch, and Queenstown, followed by services to Dunedin.
 Jetstar replaced Qantas subsidiary Jetconnect on these routes.